David Walliams: Short story collections

 Illustrated in colour by Tony Ross, Walliams' three The World's Worst Children short story collections, centered around 'five beastly boys and five gruesome girls', were published in May 2016, May 2017 and May 2018, respectively.

 The World's Worst Teachers was published on 27 June.

+In July 2020, tweets by author and activist Jack Monroe described Walliams' books as "like Little Britain for kids", with "horrific racism and classism and bodyshaming in a veneer of privileged deniability".
+HarperCollins issued a response, stating "David Walliams's books have a diverse readership which is reflected in their content".
+Also in July 2020, Williams' next book, The World's Worst Parents was published, and the book followed the same structure as all of the previous short story collection books.

 In September 2021 it was announced that one of the stories in The World's Worst Children would be removed after podcaster Georgie Ma made a complaint, saying Walliams' book was "normalising jokes on minorities from a young age."
 The story criticised by Ma earlier in the year is "about a Chinese boy called Brian Wong" who is "never, ever wrong".
 Ma, who also called out the story for its "casual racism", talked in May with representatives of HarperCollins, who agreed to remove the story in future editions of the book.
+The book was later republished in 2022, with a new story about Charlie the Chucker, who "delights in pelting people with snowballs".

+On 28 April 2022, Walliams' next book in the short story collections, this time titled The World's Worst Pets was published.
+However, this book was illustrated by Adam Stower, Walliams' new illustrator, whereas all the other books in the series were illustrated by Tony Ross.
+The next and latest book of the series, The World's Worst Monsters was published on 6 July 2023.

 Other work

 Theatre

 On 26 August 2008 Walliams made his stage debut at the Gate Theatre in Dublin opposite Michael Gambon in Harold Pinter's No Man's Land, in front of an audience that included Pinter himself.
 The production transferred to London later in the year.

 In 2013, he played the part of Bottom in a production of A Midsummer Night's Dream at the Noël Coward Theatre opposite Sheridan Smith as Titania.

 In July 2014, Walliams appeared on stage with Monty Python during their live show Monty Python Live (Mostly) held at the O2 Arena, London.
 He was the special guest in their "Blackmail" sketch.